GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 ## Posters {#posters}

-All posters are listed by theme below, all will be presented concurrently during all three Poster periods shown in the program.
+All posters are listed by theme below, all will be presented concurrently during the three poster periods shown in the program.

 ### Tools or Partners